Proper execution of Business Process Reengineering can be a game-changer to any business.

 Usually, there are 2 ways to map out processes:

-- Workflow Software – if you’re more tech-savvy, using software for process analysis can make everything a lot easier.
-You can use Tallyfy, for example, to map out your processes, include user responsibilities, etc. Simply using such software might end up optimizing the said processes as it allows for easier collaboration between the employees.
+- Business Process Management Software – if you’re more tech-savvy, using software for process analysis can make everything a lot easier.
+You can use Tallyfy, for example, to digitize your processes, set deadlines, etc. Simply using such software might end up optimizing the said processes as it allows for easier collaboration between the employees.

 Risk of Failure: Inability to Properly Analyze Processes